The Bellflower Malady

-Young Rosemary Evergreen from the forest town of Bellflower is an unspectacular student of magic whose life falls to ruins as her friend is drafted to join a deadly war against a mysterious assailant.
+Young Rosemary Evergreen from the forest town of Bellflower is an unspectacular student of magic whose friend runs off to join a deadly war against a mysterious assailant.
 She sets out on a journey to find her friend, but must join the war to do so, and must use her creativity to compensate for her lack of ability.

 This is intended as a slow-burn story with a gradual power curve so it may not appeal to a power fantasy Connoisseur.
 There will be war, romance, adventure, and death of major characters.

-I will try to release one chapter a day but as my schedule is unpredictable that may be unfeasible.
+I will try to release one chapter every two days but as my schedule is unpredictable that may be unfeasible.
 I do however promise to release at least two chapters a week.

-Notable tags that are not present in the options include: Yuri/ lesbian romance, non-binary character, silent/mute character, yandere character
+Notable tags that are not present in the options include: Yuri/ lesbian romance, bisexual protagonist, non-binary character, silent/mute character, autistic character, and yandere character

 - Overall Score

 - Average Views :

 - Favorites :

 Leave a review